 DAY 1: Your trip will begin in the afternoon at one of the three BWCAW ranger stations.
 The trailer will be unloaded here and your gear packed into large dry bags.
 The first day’s paddle will be to a island campsite on the western side of Saganaga.
 Prepare dinner and enjoy an evening around the fire as you discuss trip expectations with your group.

 DAY 2: Rise early for breakfast.
 Break camp and paddle east, navigating through Saganaga’s many islands.
 Enjoy lunch on Munker Island with a refreshing swim.
 Make camp on American Point, a short distance from Canadian soil.
 Enjoy a fire and camaraderie as the sun sets.

 DAY 3: Wake up to a strong cup of coffee and a hearty breakfast.
-Today you will take a day trip to the Canadian boarder.
-Enjoy lunch on large outcropping of the Canadian Shield.
-Take pictures next to large obelisks marking the boarder on Monument Portage.
+Today you will take a day trip to the Canadian border.
+Enjoy lunch on a large outcropping of the Canadian Shield.
+Take pictures next to large obelisks marking the border on Monument Portage.
 Return to American Point for another beautiful sunset.